Best Repair Shop Software in 2026: A Complete Comparison

 Strengths: Mature feature set, extensive integrations, established community.
 Works well for electronics and phone repair shops that need a customer-facing portal.

-Best for: Electronics repair shops already using it that don't want to migrate.
+Best for: Electronics repair shops already using it that do not want to migrate.
+If you are considering a switch, see our RepairShopr alternatives roundup.

 RepairDesk

-RepairDesk targets phone and electronics repair with features like IMEI tracking, refurbished device management, and a POS system.
+RepairDesk targets phone and electronics repair with features like IMEI tracking and a POS system.
 It has a more modern interface than RepairShopr.

 Weaknesses: Pricing gets expensive as you add locations or users.
 Some features feel half-built — the reporting module is basic and the mobile app is unreliable.
 Customer communication is mostly email-driven.